SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 > There is yet another significant argument against the common [Free Grace](https://sevenshepherd.github.io/free-grace-theology/) definition of repentance as a mere "change of mind": the definition "change of mind" differs from all widely known English Bible translations.
 >
-> Take, for example, the first instance of metanoeō in the New Testament, which reports John the Baptist preaching and saying, "Repent, for the kingdom of heaven is at hand" (Matt.
+> Take, for example, the first instance of [metanoeō](/assets/images/greek/metanoeo.png) in the New Testament, which reports John the Baptist preaching and saying, "Repent, for the kingdom of heaven is at hand" (Matt.
 3:2).
 This verb is translated as "repent" in the following Bible versions: KJV, NKJV, ESV, NASB, NIV, NET, HCSB, NLT, RSV, and NRSV.
 I know of no Bible translation that translates this verse as, "Change your minds, for the kingdom of heaven is at hand."
 And for good reason; the English word repent does not mean merely "change your mind" but has the following meanings:
 >
 > 1. To feel remorse, contrition, or self-reproach for what one has done or failed to do; be contrite.
 2. To feel such regret for past conduct as to change one's mind regarding it: repented of intemperate behavior.
 3. To make a change for the better as a result of remorse or contrition for one's sins. <sup>38</sup>
 >
 >> <sup>38 American Heritage Dictionary, 4th ed.
 (Boston: Houghton Mifflin, 2006), s.v. "repent."</sup>
 >
 > Those are three related but slightly distinct meanings for repent.
-Of those three senses, the meaning that would most naturally come to mind for English-speaking readers of the New Testa- ment would be the one connected to "sins," or meaning (3), or perhaps a combined sense of (2) and (3), including making a change for the better, or resolving to make a change for the better, "as a result of remorse or contrition for one's sins."
+Of those three senses, the meaning that would most naturally come to mind for English-speaking readers of the New Testament would be the one connected to "sins," or meaning (3), or perhaps a combined sense of (2) and (3), including making a change for the better, or resolving to make a change for the better, "as a result of remorse or contrition for one's sins."
 That is the sense that is best suited to the New Testament contexts where English translators have used this word, and that is naturally the sense in which they expected it to be understood. <sup>39</sup> This is significant.
 It means that all the verses in the New Testament that use the word repent in English are also arguments against [the Free Grace position](https://sevenshepherd.github.io/free-grace-theology/), that repent means "to change one's mind."
 For example:
 >
 > Repent [not: Change your mind], for the kingdom of heaven is at hand.
 (Matt.
 3:2)
 >